 We are a bank holding company headquartered in Dallas, Texas.
 Through our wholly-owned subsidiary, Veritex Community Bank, a Texas state chartered bank, we provide relationship-driven commercial banking products and services tailored to meet the needs of small to medium-sized businesses and professionals.
 Since our inception, we have targeted customers and focused our acquisitions primarily in the Dallas metropolitan area, which we consider to be Dallas and the adjacent communities in North Dallas.
-As we continue to grow, we expect to expand our primary market to include the broader Dallas-Fort Worth metropolitan area, which also encompasses Fort Worth and Arlington, as well as the communities adjacent to those cities.
-We currently operate ten branches and one mortgage office, all of which are located in the Dallas metropolitan area.
+As a result of our pending acquisition of Sovereign, we expect our primary market to include the broader Dallas-Fort Worth metropolitan area, which also encompasses Fort Worth and Arlington, as well as the Houston and Austin metropolitan areas.
+As we continue to grow, we may expand to other metropolitan markets within the State of Texas.
+As of December 31, 2016 we operated ten branches and one mortgage office, all of which are located in the Dallas metropolitan area.
+In January 2017, we opened our Turtle Creek branch, resulting in a total of eleven branches and one mortgage office that we currently operate.
 We have experienced significant organic growth since commencing banking operations in 2010 and have successfully acquired and integrated four banks.
-As of December 31, 2015, we had total assets of \$1.04 billion, total loans of \$820.6 million, total deposits of \$868.4 million and total stockholders' equity of \$132.0 million.
+As of December 31, 2016, we had total assets of \$1.4 billion, total loans of \$991.9 million, total deposits of \$1.1 billion and total stockholders' equity of \$239.1 million.